-- The development of Rover Scouts is through membership of a young adult grouping called a Rover Scout Unit, which is fully self-managed.
+- 1. The development of Rover Scouts is through membership of a young adult grouping called a Rover Scout Unit, which is fully self-managed.
 Opportunities exist for a wide range of management and organisational responsibilities at all Formations of the Movement, e.g. Branch and National Rover Councils. - 2.
 The program requires Rover Scouts to exercise commitment to a code of living based on Scouting values, and to demonstrate a high degree of management and relationship skills in performing community services and participating in a wide range of activities.

 - 1. Young adults become Rover Scouts by an investiture ceremony during which the Scout Promise is made or reaffirmed. - 2.
 Before investiture as a Rover Scout a young adult must undertake to comply with the Scout Promise, the Purpose and Principles of the Movement, and membership requirements of the Branch Rover Council. - 3.
 Young adults must have had their eighteenth birthday prior to commencing in this section.
-Members reach the end of the Scout Youth Program, and will leave the Section, no later than their twenty-sixth birthday. - 4.
-A Venturer Scout who has earned the Rover Scout Link Badge may be invested as a Rover Squire without further training.
+Members reach the end of the Scout Youth Program, and will leave the Section, no later than their twenty-sixth birthday.